Worldcoin (WLD) Price: Price Index and Live Chart | The Block

-Worldcoin (WLD) currently has a price of $2.41 and is down -0.24% over the last 24 hours.
-The cryptocurrency is ranked 155 with a market cap of $283.3M.
-Over the last 24 hours, it saw $77.4M of trading volume.
+Worldcoin (WLD) currently has a price of £1.94 and is up 1.55% over the last 24 hours.
+The cryptocurrency is ranked 155 with a market cap of £228.2M.
+Over the last 24 hours, it saw £61.8M of trading volume.
 The token has a circulating supply of 117.8M tokens out of a total supply of 10B tokens.

 Worldcoin (WLD) is a decentralized cryptocurrency that aims to overcome the limitations of traditional fiat currencies and cross-border transactions.
 With a focus on accessibility and inclusivity, the project aims to distribute the cryptocurrency to every person on Earth, providing an equal opportunity for the advantages of a global digital currency.
 This unique approach sets Worldcoin apart from other cryptocurrencies by combating issues of wealth concentration and utilizing a network of volunteer human validators determined through facial recognition to ensure equal representation and reduce the risk of centralization.